operator-framework/community-operators/docs/testing-operators.md

 export QUAY_TOKEN="basic abcdefghijkl=="
 ```

+> Note: Do not share your quay token.

 ### Linting

 `operator-courier` will verify the fields included in the Operator metadata (CSV).
 The fields can also be manually reviewed according to [the operator CSV documentation](https://github.com/operator-framework/community-operators/blob/master/docs/required-fields.md).